 But, I do want to talk about it.
 I want to talk about why it’s so hard to talk about.
 I want to talk about what it is, and why we can’t seem to agree on what it is.
-I want to talk about the stories we tell ourselves about it and what new stories we might want to start telling ourselves about it.
-And, eventually, I want to talk directly about how to actually practice it.
+I want to talk about the stories we tell each other about it and what new stories we might want to start telling ourselves about it.
+And I want to talk about how to actually practice it.

 Creativity is still a deep mystery to me, and I’ve learned that’s part of what makes it as valuable, meaningful, and powerful as it is.
-However, in this epic search for secrets, I’ve found some helpful patterns and pathways through the confusion.
-I've slowly adjusted the story I tell myself and others about what creativity is, and developed a practical approach to actually practicing creativity itself.
-I’d like to share the understanding of creativity that has emerged from these hard-earned scraps, both to address common misconceptions that often block or discourage creative practice and to serve as a companion for those like my teenage self who are trying to figure it out in their own practice.
+However, in a lifelong search for the secrets of creativity, I’ve found helpful patterns and pathways through the confusion.
+I've slowly and carefully refined my understanding of what creativity is, and developed a practical approach to actually practicing creativity itself.
+It hasn't gotten any easier, but I’d like to share the understanding of creativity that has emerged from these hard-earned scraps, both to address common misconceptions that often discourage people from practicing creativity and to serve as a companion for those like my teenage self who are trying to figure it out on their own.
 So, let’s talk about the mysteries together.
 And then let’s go try it out.

 Pages that link here

 These are my draft notes on creativity—as a skill, a practice, and a mystery